MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 By default, no external commands are visible in the session.

-When any **Visible** parameter is included in the session configuration file, Windows PowerShell, removes the `Import-Module` cmdlet and its ipmo alias from the session.
+When any **Visible** parameter is included in the session configuration file, PowerShell, removes the `Import-Module` cmdlet and its ipmo alias from the session.

 ```yaml